home-assistant/home-assistant.io/source/_components/input_select.markdown

 ---
 layout: page
 title: "Input Select"
-description: "Instructions how to integrate the Input Select component into Home Assistant."
+description: "Instructions on how to integrate the Input Select component into Home Assistant."
 date: 2016-02-02 17:00
 sidebar: true
 comments: false